-- 1. Understand the historical evolution, constitutional frameworks, and governance structures of the UK, USA, China, and France. - 2.
-Compare political institutions such as the executive, legislature, and judiciary in each system, including their powers, functions, and interactions. - 3.
-Analyze differences between parliamentary and presidential systems, election processes, political parties, and voter behavior across various political environments.
+- 1. To understand the historical evolution, constitutional frameworks, and governance structures of the UK, USA, China, and France. - 2.
+To compare political institutions such as the executive, legislature, and judiciary in each system, including their powers, functions, and interactions. - 3.
+To analyse differences between parliamentary and presidential systems, election processes, political party systems, and voter behaviour across different political contexts.